GregWickham/Reanimator/index.md

 ![WDS-II screen capture](/images/WDS_II_example.jpg)

 Sure, all those employees have smartphones for their personal use.
 Some have apps on their phones that are for business use.
-They have other computers in the back office, running web-enabled Windows applications.
-Yet the software that tracks their sales, inventory, accounting and payroll may not have changed in 20 or 30 years.
+They have other computers in the back office, running web-enabled Windows applications.  **And yet** the software that tracks their sales, inventory, accounting and payroll may not have changed in 20 or 30 years.

 **But why?**  Why haven't they ripped that out and replaced it with something modern?